Low Mill (early years) –Fulling and Paper

 1960 Outline plans drawn up in Mysore, India, with Whiteley’s having a shareholding, limited to under 25% of the whole.

 1961 16 Sept.
-75th Anniversary celebrations held with presentation to employees with over 25 years service.
+75th Anniversary celebrations held in a large marquee, with presentations to employees with over 25 years service.

 1964 Mill built to accommodate a new self contained plant to manufacture Precompressed electrical insulation board in larger sheet size (4,060mm x 4,060mm).
 Still the widest sheet of size and quality available from any manufacturer.